-Q: I want to become an Individual Member of the JCP.
+Q: As an individual, I want to become a Full Member of the JCP.
 What do I need to do?

-A: Follow the directions for individuals to become JCP Members.
-Make sure that your current employer fills out the Exhibit B.
+A: Follow the directions for individuals to become Full Members.
+Make sure that your current employer fills out the Employer Contribution Agreement (ECA).

-Q: OK, now I've signed the JSPA and I'm a JCP Member.
+Q: OK, now I've signed a legal agreement and I'm a JCP Member.
 Where do I go to access TCKs/RIs?

 A: Each Technology Compatibility Kit and Reference Implementation is licensed by the Maintenance Leads of the specific, finalized JSR.
 JCP Membership does not grant any special access to these.

-Q: I submitted my JSPA to become a JCP Member a week ago.
+Q: I submitted a legal agreement to become a JCP Member a week ago.
 When will I get on the Expert Group for JSR XXX?

-A: Submitting a JSPA is not a guarantee that you will be accepted onto an Expert Group.
-If you have not already done so, you need to nominate yourself to serve on the Expert Group, by filling out the Expert Group nomination form (follow the link "I would like to join this Expert Group" on the JSR detail page http://jcp.org/en/jsr/detail?id=XXX, where "XXX" is the JSR number of the JSR in question).
+A: Becoming a JCP Member is not a guarantee that you will be accepted onto an Expert Group.
+If you have not already done so, you need to nominate yourself to serve on the Expert Group, by filling out the Expert Group nomination form (follow the link "I would like to join this Expert Group" on the JSR detail page https://jcp.org/en/jsr/detail?id=XXX, where "XXX" is the JSR number of the JSR in question).
 The Spec Lead, in conjunction with his Expert Group (if there is one already) then decides whether or not to admit you on to the Expert Group.
 Only when the Spec Lead confirms your addition to the Expert Group will you be added.

-Q: I want to join an Expert Group, but there is no link "I would like to join this Expert Group" on the JSR page.
+Q: I want to join an Expert Group or nominate as a Contributor, but there is no link "I would like to join this Expert Group" on the JSR page.
 What do I do?

 A: At some point in every JSR's development, the Spec Lead and Expert Group decide to stop actively seeking new experts, and the link to join the EG is removed.
 Then, at Final Release, Expert Groups are officially disbanded, so if the JSR in question has reached Final Release, there is no EG to join!
 But if the JSR has not reached Final Release, you may contact the Spec Lead directly to see if your addition to the group would be welcome.

-Q: I nominated myself for an Expert Group.
+Q: I nominated myself to become a Contributor or an Expert Group member.
 How can I tell what the status of my nomination is?

 A: Log in to jcp.org, then click "My JSRs" in the left nav.
 The resulting page shows all of the JSRs you lead, all the JSRs for which you are an expert, and all of your pending nominations.
 Each pending nomination will show how the Spec Lead and the PMO has voted, and a legend on that page shows what each vote means.
 If you have any questions about a vote, contact the Spec Lead or the PMO directly.

-Q: My employer is a JCP Member.
+Q: My organization is a Full/Partner Member.
 How do I participate in the JCP as part of that Membership?

 This will generate an e-mail message to the primary contact of your organization.
 Then the primary contact will confirm you as a representative of your organization.